Anatomy of a Coupon: How to Read Coupons

 So let’s talk about the different components of coupons:

 Where is it?
-All coupons have an expiration date located somewhere in the fine print, which is usually along the bottom or on the back of the coupon.
-Even if it doesn’t expire, it will actually say, “No expiration date” so you can be sure.
+All coupons have an expiration date located somewhere in the fine print, which is usually printed along the bottom or on the back of the coupon.
+Even if a coupon doesn’t expire, it will actually say, “No expiration date” so you can be sure.
 If you’re printing a coupon online, be sure to print all of the pages or sides that are available so you don’t accidentally miss the fine print!

 What time is it good til?
 The expiration date usually won’t have a time printed on it, but generally you can use the coupon until 11:59pm local time (or when the store closes) on the day of the expiration date.